Things Novice Collectors of Chinese Porcelain Must Know

 Clearly, many of these queries concern age, value, where made, etc., but

-it is also evident that many beginning collectors needing the
+it is also evident that many beginning collectors need the

 information have little knowledge how genuine antique porcelain looks